 Chase Sapphire Preferred vs Amex Gold: At a glance

-*Uber Cash is applicable to US Eats orders and rides only.
-Must add Gold Card to Uber app in order to receive Uber Cash benefit.
+*Uber Cash is applicable to U.S. Eats orders and rides only.
+You must add your Gold Card to the Uber app in order to receive Uber Cash benefit.

 Both the Amex Gold card and the Chase Sapphire Preferred card offer the ability to earn valuable flexible points.
 American Express Membership Rewards and Chase Ultimate Rewards points work in similar ways – the one you value most will depend on what other credit cards you have and how you typically travel.
 It’s fair to say that a Membership Rewards point and an Ultimate Rewards point have a similar, if not equal, value.